defkef/defkef.github.io/_posts/2017-01-11-finding-composable-abstractions.markdown

 **Is there a method that reliably leads to composable abstractions?**

 I'm well aware that I should focus first on the interface, not on the implemenation.
-However, I like Eric Normand's [approach][approach] of finding a physical metaphor even before you define the interface and come back to the metaphor when the implementation turns out to be flawed.
+However, I like Eric Normand's approach (see video below) of finding a physical metaphor even before you define the interface and come back to the metaphor when the implementation turns out to be flawed.
 He says

 > "I've never met a good abstraction I couldn't turn into a good metaphor."